alexbarcelo/andcrypter/README.md

 # Android enCrypter for External Storage Tools

-This tool, called `ancrypter`, is aimed to use the adopted storage (which is, in principle, associated to a one and only physical device) from Linux and/or several devices.
+This tool, called `andcrypter`, is aimed to use the adopted storage (which is, in principle, associated to a one and only physical device) from Linux and/or several devices.
 The main idea is to have a "quite secure" pendrive that can be used from Linux distributions in addition to be connected (and understood) by more than one